rishavmedhi/Flight-Information-System/README.md

 # Flight-Information-System
 It is a information retrieval system which can be used to look for airport details, flight details between various cities and also tracking the flight

-This is made in Java Netbeans and database being made over MySQL
+This is made in Java using Netbeans and database present in MySQL

 You have 3 options:-